Department of Exercise, Health, and Sport Sciences

 MPH 400 Introduction to Public Health

-This track is for students interested in pursuing USM's Masters in Occupational Therapy (MOT) degree.
-Entrance into this program is competitive and includes the completion of a formal application process.
-For more information about USM's MOT please contact the Coordinator of Graduate programs at USM's Lewiston-Auburn College.
+This pathway is intended for students interested in pursuing USM's Master's in Occupational Therapy (M.O.T.) program.
+Entrance into this program is competitive and includes completion of a formal application process.
+For more information about USM's M.O.T. program, please contact the Coordinator of Graduate Programs at USM's Lewiston-Auburn College.
+Students accepted into the program will be advised by both an occupational therapy faculty member and their health sciences advisor.

-Consult with your advisor to determine if general electives are needed to complete the120-credit minimum graduation requirement.
+Students should consult with their advisor to determine if general electives are needed to complete the 120-credit minimum graduation requirement.